20k/crapmud_documentation/README.md

 For an example script, look here https://pastebin.com/uHDfhp0k

+An example for many of the imgui functions can be found here: https://pastebin.com/8d3jsZCX

 ### Realtime Scripting: ImGui

 Net\_code\_ supports a js wrapper around ImGui, allowing you to build your own custom uis in realtime scripts that users can interact with on the client.
 There are two key deviations from the standard ImGui API here